 Long-term performance in HIV-1

-single-tablet regimen for the treatment of HIV-1 infection
+single-tablet regimen for the treatment of HIV-1 with

 Important Safety Information